 But that’s just me.
 If all you want are the simple photographs and the fun, the Mini 9 is absolutely enough.
 And if you want to get those soon, you could do worse than checking the latest prices on Amazon right here.

-- BUNDLE INCLUDES: Fujifilm instax Mini 9 Instant Camera (Ice Blue) and one Mini Film Twin Pack (20 Sheets)
+- BUNDLE INCLUDES: Fujifilm instax Mini 9 Instant Camera (Flamingo Pink) and one Mini Film Twin Pack (20 Sheets)

 - COMPACT AND LIGHTWEIGHT DESIGN: Snaps and prints pictures that fit in your wallet.
 Compact and lightweight design